Farzane-Ka/spring-boot-java/README.md

 - check the database in: http://localhost:8080/h2-console/
 - in the prompt console for H2 database, no username or password is needed, JDBC url: jdbc:h2:~/springboot

-- The application is deployed, and the jar file is added to the git
-- to run the application: java -jar .\sus-0.0.1-SNAPSHOT.jar